MattPinder/MastersProject/README.md

   removed (shared nodes may have to remain for the sake of connectivity), for further simplification

-Double-check how to sync files from Albiorix 4.0 to 5.0

 # 13 March 2019

 Simplifying assembly graph by removing unlabelled nodes
 * Need to combine new unbranched nodes and generate new CSV file

+# 14 March 2019

+## To troubleshoot
+Annotation-4 may have a hardware issue
+* `bcftools: thread_pool.c:552: tpool_worker: Assertion` j->p == p’ failed.`
+  * But worked on Annotation-3
+* Is this in any way related to the seg. faults when running big BLAST jobs?

+## Graph
+Start from 000000F-009-01 > 000000F-014-01

+Double-check how to sync files from Albiorix 4.0 to 5.0